 Once you are over the river you find yourself transported back in time to the days of the dinosaurs, the Daintree Rainforest is spectacular, full of giant tree ferns, cycads, fan palms and gingers.
 The road follows the coast and you glimpse incredible deserted beaches through the trees.

 If you’re lucky you may see a living dinosaur, a cassowary, on the road.
 These incredible flightless birds are rare and endangered but we see them up here surprisingly often.
 They are one of Australia’s deadly animals, known to disembowel a man with one kick.

-There are a few tourist attractions, amongst them a tropical fruit farm that makes fantastic ice-cream, this time we were treated to wattle seed, jack fruit, passion fruit and raspberry flavors.
-If you’ve never seen jackfruit, sapote and mangostene, growing, now is your chance.
+There are a few tourist attractions, amongst them a tropical fruit farm that makes fantastic ice-cream, this time we were treated to wattle seed, jack fruit, passion fruit, and raspberry flavors.
+If you’ve never seen jackfruit, sapote and mangosteen, growing, now is your chance.

 Watch out for the weather.
 This road can be impassable after heavy rain.

 The driver thinks this is all great fun and starts talking about diff lockers, whatever they are.
 If you’re lucky you get “yeehaa”s from the back seat, not “are we there yet?”s.

 This stretch of coast is known as Cape Tribulation.
 It is sold to the tourists as

 Where the reef meets the rainforest.

 It was named by the then Lieutenant James Cook in 1770.
 It was where all their troubles with hitting reefs began, hence the name.
 Cook was obviously having a bad day as he named the nearby mountain Mount Sorrow.
 From there he carried on north to Cooktown and stopped for a while in the mouth of the Endeavour river while he fixed his boat.